kindista/kindista/src/markdown/terms.md

     ;A "Personal Account"
     Your account is for personal,
-    non-commercial use only, and may be used (among other things) to submit or post Resources, Requests, reviews, messages, statements of gratitude, invitations, commentary, photographs, and other types of User Content.
+    non-commercial use only, and may be used (among other things) to submit or post Offers, Requests, reviews, messages, statements of gratitude, invitations, commentary, photographs, and other types of User Content.
     In creating or updating an account